Marina Morgan & Nicole Hanson

 “Death is now an equity issue for those in the GTA and Toronto.
 We are going to be out of space in five to ten years” says Nicole Hanson— an environmental planner who specializes in cemetery urbanism.
 To further illustrate her point, Nicole notes that when a city runs out of space to bury the dead, it creates an elite system of who has access to be buried in a cemetery.

 Well, in many urban centres real estate is already at a premium— which is reflected in the price of residential and commercial properties.
-This means that oftentimes the municipal governments first priority is not to allocate several acres of land as burial space for the deceased— especially with cremation rising in popularity amongst Canadians.
+This means that oftentimes the municipal governments first priority is not to allocate several acres of land as burial space for the deceased— especially with cremation rising in popularity among Canadians.
 “We’ve managed to, on the whole, build healthy cities with good infrastructure and downtown cores and housing… but we’ve really neglected the importance of remembrance and places of grief and mourning.”

 The question then becomes: where will people be buried and how will we bury them?

-In an attempt to answer this complex and pressing question, we spoke to Nicole Hanson —an environmental planner who specializes in cemetery urbanism, to obtain insights on why this is happening, the cultural importance of burial space, and what urban centers can do to address this issue.
+In an attempt to answer this complex and pressing question, we spoke to Nicole Hanson —an environmental planner who specializes in cemetery urbanism, to obtain insights on why this is happening, the cultural importance of burial space, and what urban centres can do to address this issue.

 Cemetery land uses were not a land-use being planned for in the planning profession, and yet cemetery land uses are a need in the public interest.
 Cemetery land uses intersect with, class, culture, religion, socio-economic trajectories of everyone living in cities.
 Cemetery land uses are political, spatial, and are the only land uses planned for in perpetuity.